 What do I really want?

 I want this team to stay committed to bringing this project in on time, and they believe that I am a fully committed member of this team (TASK)

 I want to be a leader who inspires people to be their best, and whom feel comfortable to raise any issue with me.
 No matter how difficult it may be.
 I want to continue to build an environment in which openness is valued.
 (RELATIONSHIP)

-Now with a few moments of rapid thinking, rather than giving in to and being a slave to an emotional response, you now have awareness that there is a problem.
-You can appreciate this guy's courage to raise this mis-perception and clear it up.
+Now because of a few moments of rapid thinking, rather than giving in to and being a slave to an emotional response, you now have awareness that there is a problem.
+You can appreciate this guy's courage to raise this misperception and clear it up.

 So you might say something like:

 "Wow, I didn't know that was your perception.
 I'm glad you raised it.
 Let's clear it up.
 For the past two weeks I've been meeting with a potential new client, who may want us to do a project similar to this one, once we've finished it.